shawnn10/Ghost_Chase/README.md

 Dynamic overlays: Adding a layer of suspense to enhance the horror atmosphere.
 Key and door mechanics: Keys function as intended, adding strategic depth.
 Ghost AI: The ghost dynamically tracks the player, increasing the challenge.
+Collision detection so the player is forced to stay in the play area while the ghost can go threw walls

 ## Help